-Often times we may learn more through quietness than books.
+Often times we may learn more through quietness of gestures than through books.
 In the tending to, caring for and service to another.
 Devotion is the veil through which awareness shows its beautiful face.

 There is a secret language that is spoken all around us by nature – just by existing.
 It is said that matter itself is the dictionary of spirit.
 And if you look at a word with the right approach, the word reveals itself to you.